 You can rest assured you won't see any error-code gauge cluster lights, or have to deal with an extremely hot external resistor.
 But, the LED bulbs will become hot with extended usage (which is not as bad as it sounds, see explanation below).

-Significantly brighter than the stock halogen bulb.
 The difference in brightness is very noticeable.
 Everyone else on the road will clearly see you when you use your turn signal, and that’s precisely what you want.
 If you're looking for a brighter LED turn signal bulb, then our LASFIT T-Series LED bulb will certainly meet your needs.